 All students will receive their ID badges at the beginning of the school year.
 Students are responsible for their own ID badges.
 Students' ID badge must be:

-- in student possession at all times during school hours; - used for getting meals; - in good condition (no cuts, defacing, folding, holes, etc.); and, - if lost, reported immediately and replaced as soon as possible.
+- in student possession at all times during school hours; - used for getting meals;

+• if lost, reported immediately and replaced as soon as possible.

 Students are responsible for their school ID badge throughout the school year.

 VII.
 Extracurricular Activities